Stop! Your Lease Extension in Codsall Could Be FREE

 Increase your lease and increase your Codsall property value

-It is conventional wisdom that a residential leasehold with in excess of 100 years unexpired lease term is worth approximately the same as a freehold.
-Where an additional ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for many years in the future.
+It is generally considered that a residential leasehold with in excess of one hundred years unexpired lease term is worth approximately the same as a freehold.
+Where an additional 90 years added to any lease with more than 35 years remaining, the residence will be equivalent in value to a freehold for many years in the future.

 Lender Requirement